danielsanei/platooning/README.md

 - **Stretch Goal:** Develop lane switching logic to track a lead car changing lanes.

 ### Revised Goals
 Our initial focus was adaptive cruise control.
 However, noticing overlap with another team's project, we consulted with Professor Silberman during a sprint review.
-He recommended prioritizing convoy platooning and lane switching while integratinng the other team's adaptive cruise control development by the end of the quarter.
+He recommended prioritizing convoy platooning and lane switching while integrating the other team's adaptive cruise control development by the end of the quarter.
 Our revised goals are as follows:
 - Prioritize lane switching to track a lead car when it changes lanes.
 - **Stretch Goal:** Integrate adaptive cruise control (from another team) into the platooning system.
 - **Stretch Goal:** Achieve true convoy platooning, with our autonomous car between the lead car and another class car.